pebreo/pebreo.github.io/midgame/MidgameOSE.md

 Just as hope flickered back, a sickening crunch shattered the morning quiet.
 Bertha, spewing smoke, refused to budge.
 Despair threatened to engulf Marcin.
 He stared at the endless fields, the dream turning into a nightmare.
 How would he feed his family?
 How could he explain this to Elara, her eyes already etched with worry?

 That evening, Elara placed a steaming bowl of stew in front of him.
 Her smile, though strained, held a strength that mirrored the wheat swaying in the breeze.
 "We'll figure it out," she said, her voice firm.
+To be continued...

 ## TLDR
 The status quo is planned obsolence.
 Bad things can happen and really hurt you.
 Not everyone can afford the newest, best, or even unexpected repairs.